As of Yet: Production

 Taylor Garron and Chanel James co-directed As of Yet, which Garron also wrote and in which she also stars.
 The pair worked together previously on James' directorial debut The Things We Do When We’re Alone.
 The Duplass Brothers produced the film with Garron and Ashley Edouard.

-The film is depicted entirely though Facetime calls and video diary entries, similar to other movies released during the pandemic such as Language Lessons.
+The majority of the film is depicted though FaceTime calls and video diary entries.

 Release

 The film premiered at Tribeca Film Festival in June 2021.
 It later screened at the Philadelphia Film Festival.

 Reception

 The film received mainly positive reception.
 In a positive review, Lovia Gyarkye wrote in The Hollywood Reporter, "Garron and Victor’s portrayal of friends who are struggling to understand each other’s point of view is refreshingly honest and appropriately cringey.
 Conversations are at the heart of As of Yet, and Garron manages to capture how they ebb and flow with the different rhetorical quirks people develop."
 Candice Frederick of TheGrio noted that "nothing is particularly innovative about its style", but also described the film as "engaging to watch obviously resonant reflections of life’s new challenges articulated on screen".

-In Hype, Darren Paltrowitz hailed Garron's performance: "Garron herself shines in As Of Yet, a smartly-paced comedic portrait of a young single woman navigating through a very-troubling 2020."
-Similarly, M.G.
+M.G.
 Mailloux of In Review Online praised her acting: "Garron is charismatic and lively as a performer, her presence never deflating or grating", but also stated that "as of yet never quite figures out how to say all that it wants to say without forsaking nuance or elegance".